socket778/XBCF/python_xbcf/README.md

     parallel=True,
 )
 ```
-X and X1 are data (2darrays) used for the treatment and prognostic terms respectively
+$X$ and $X1$ are data (2darrays) used for the treatment and prognostic terms respectively.
+For proper data processing please make sure to have categorical variables be the last columns of your data.
-y is the outcome variable (1darray)
+$y$ is the outcome variable (1darray)
-z is the binary treatment assignment (1darray)
+$z$ is the binary treatment assignment (1darray)

 ```{r code2}
 fit = model.fit(X, X1, y, z)